 When we found my Mr. Bond in a Dumpster, he was tiny and Siamese.

 Then he grew up and darkened, proving he was a beautiful mutt, and possibly a descendant of a yet-undiscovered prehistoric mammoth house cat.
-He weighs more than the average two year old, and back when we lived in Madison’s apartment, my bookcases would shake against the walls when he ran down the hallway.
+He weighed more than the average two year old, and back when we lived in Madison’s apartment, my bookcases would shake against the walls when he ran down the hallway.
 Who knows what the downstairs neighbors thought was happening.

 * * *